-Guidance as to the minimum documentation requirements required to be held by Authorised Persons performing release for supply of products manufactured under contract may be found in the Guidance on Release for Supply.
+Guidance as to the minimum documentation requirements required to be held by authorised persons performing release for supply of products manufactured under contract may be found in the Release for supply of medicines guidance.

 Batch numbers in distribution records

 Distribution records require batch numbers (clause 4.28).
 According to Clause 8.13 the recording of batch numbers in distribution records is mandatory.